 Teams want to change this rule

-The teams that will participate this year in the Tour are showing their concern about this recent regulation
+The squads that will participate this year in the Tour are showing their concern about this recent regulation

 They are proposing that the team be expelled when two runners and not two members of the Staff test positive in the PCR tests.

-If there are no changes, this Saturday the race will start with these regulations, that if the Lotto team had been in competition they would have to have gone home
+If there are no changes, this Saturday the race will start with these regulations, that if it had been in competition the Lotto team would have to have gone home